abhinaya08/STA380_Exercise1/Exercise1.md

     ##       5%
     ## 12523.32

-We looked at a decade’s worth of daily data for each one of the ETFs and observed the following: - All the ETFs had a downturn during 2008. - SPY shows overall steady growth.
+We looked at a decade’s worth of daily data for each one of the ETFs and observed the following:

+-   All the ETFs had a downturn during 2008 <br>

+-   SPY shows overall steady growth.
 There are some small dips in performance.
-However, the chart shows SPY value is on an upward trend. - TLT shows growth over time - LDQ shows steady growth over time, similar to the SPY. - EEM shows growth with volatility over time.
-Since the downturn in 2008, EEM has more than doubled in value.
+However, the chart shows SPY value is on an upward trend <br>

+-   TLT shows growth over time <br>

+-   LDQ shows steady growth over time, similar to the SPY <br>

+-   EEM shows growth with volatility over time.
+Since the downturn in 2008, EEM has more than doubled in value <br>

 -   VNQ shows long term growth with many sizeable dips.
-However, since 2008 VNQ has tripled in value.
+However, since 2008 VNQ has tripled in value <br>

 When sampling and resampling the 4-week value return, SPY, TLT, LDQ have lower variances than that of EEM and VNQ.
 Therefore, we chose to have an even three-way split among SPY, TLT, and LDQ for Portfolio 2, and a two-way split between EEM and VNQ for the aggressive Portfolio 3.